 2.2.2.
 Model Improvements

 VELMA has only recently been used to model semi-urbanized environments for implementation of GI (Hoghooghi et al., 2018) and has not yet been used in fully urbanized watersheds or to explicitly model green roofs.
-Figure 2 depicts a single VELMA voxel that describes how VELMA models the environment.
+Figure 2 depicts a single VELMA voxel that describes how VELMA models vertical flows and lateral flows within the soil subsurface.
 The left panel designates a traditional VELMA voxel that includes an optional impermeable layer, as implementable in VELMA 2.0.
 This optional impermeable layer limits the percentage of water that can infiltrate from the surface to the first soil layer and allows VELMA to simulate increased surface runoff and less infiltration caused by the increased impermeability of urbanized surfaces (e.g., buildings, roads, parking lots, sidewalks).

 In addition to utilizing the optional permeable layer to better represent urbanized surfaces such as roads and parking lots, we manually parameterized a new soil type to represent green roofs.
 Figure 2 shows how the traditional VELMA voxel representation (Figure 2, left panel) was altered to accommodate green roofs (Figure 2, right panel).
 The first layer of the green roof soil type is characterized by the soil properties of the green roof, whereas the remaining three soil layers are characterized by the soil properties of soil under the building.
 Lateral flow is allowed both in and out of the first soil layer (i.e., the green roof) and in and out of the lower soil layers, but vertical flow is limited between soil layers 1 and 2 by manually setting the first-layer value of setSoilLayerKsLateralValues to a small but non-zero quantity.
 This essentially limits flow between soil layers 1 and 2 to a negligible quantity while also preventing model crashes due to divisions by 0.
 We note that the allowance of lateral flow into the green roof is a model simplification that is not reflected in the real world.
 However, the digital elevation model did not include buildings, and preventing lateral flow between cells via parameterization caused unrealistic flow patterns and model crashes.
 Therefore, we chose to adopt this model simplification to reflect an approximate mechanistic representation of green roofs in urban environments (Figure 2).